alrescha79-cmd/alrescha79-cmd/README.md

 ## 💫 About Me:

-<h3 align="center">I'm a Front End Developer, from Indonesia.
+<h3 align="center">I'm a Full Stack Developer, from Tuban Regency, East Java, Indonesia
-I have experience as a Web Developer.
-I am currently learning Cloud computing at Bangkit Academy 2024.</h3>
+I have experience as a Freelance Full Stack Developer.
+I am currently studying Cloud computing at Bangkit Academy 2024..</h3>

 ##